SwissDataScienceCenter/renku/docs/user/firststeps.rst

 Add input data to your project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On the JupyterLab interface, we can see that a few files already exist.
+In the JupyterLab interface, we can see that a few files already exist.
 Let's start by adding data using the `Renku CLI <http://renku-python.readthedocs.io/>`_.

 From JupyterLab, start a terminal.